Jamilah and the Hammam

 ‘My name is Mariam’ I responded.
 Trust was established.

 I had no idea what I was about to encounter.
-I bid Ahmed and goodbye and walked into the hammam with Jamilah.
+I bid Ahmad and goodbye and walked into the hammam with Jamilah.

 I was greeted by square cubicles.
 I had to leave my phone and journal in the cubicle along with my clothing and handbag.
 I did as I was told, pretty certain that I would be scolded endlessly if I didn’t adhere to Jamilah’s rules and regulations.